coppertop-bones/bones-kernel/docs/cheatsheets/bones lang - cheatsheet.md

 # BONES

+Whilst this cheatsheet completely covers the essential features of the bones language refer to other documentation whenever a fuller explanation is required.

 ## PURPOSE

 Bones is a high level, high performance, decision support language intended for non-career programmers aged 8 to 88.

+## CONCEPTS

+A central idea of bones is that it does all sorts of things for you so you don't have to, and thus can instead focus on solving the problem at hand.

+### SIMPLE MINIMAL / BARE-BONES SYNTAX
+Bones' syntax, based on Smalltalk - which happens to be designed with children in mind - tends to fade into the background leaving you to be able to mainly reason about the data and functionality, giving a more problem focussed experience.

+### VALUES
+We treat structures in memory as if they were values, i.e. cannot be changed.
+Modeling data in memory in this manner means you don't have to worry about aliasing.
+This also means you can't build cycles, so programming problems tend to evolve in a simpler direction.

+### FUNCTIONS
+First class, anonymous functions with partial binding to support composability.

+### BLOCKS
+Lighter weight than functions.
+Since blocks share the enclosing parent's names and we allow names to be rebound they allow "imperative" style syntax whilst keeping the benefits of immutable semantics.

+### NO CONTROL STRUCTURES
+Like Smalltalk, control structures (i.e. if-else, switch, for, while etc) are not provided in the language but instead libraries provide higher order functions for this purpose.
+Blocks make this efficient.
+Experience with Smalltalk shows this opens the way to more extensible systems.

+### OVER-LOADING / MULTI-DISPATCH
+Less function names to remember.
+Overloads tend to lead to / can be used to create intuitive apis.
+Patterns tend to become more enculturated in overloaded languages.

+### AUTOMATIC MEMORY MANAGEMENT
+Supports composability and efficiency.
+Fast bump allocation and nursery reuse improves mutator locality compared to other allocation styles.
+Don't have to think about it.

+### COPY-ON-WRITE
+Values are copied only when necessary, i.e. under the hood they are shared between names.
+Destructive update is used when storage is not shared.
+The ref-counting mechanism that implements this is also used as a memory management optimisation.

+### SYSTEM FRIENDLY
+Physical memory is aggressively returned to OS.

+### SINGLE THREADED CONTROL FLOW MODEL
+Under the hood multiple threads may be used but the language flow is presented to the user as a single thread.

+### AGENTS
+Ability to write non-value-based code when necessary.
+However, due to the target problem domain, this is much less useful than might be initially thought.

+### INTEROPERABILITY
+C-ABI, pinning, Python, Itanium exceptions, etc. Functions use the platform's C ABI and the itanium exception ABI.
+Bones may call or be called from any language that supports the C-ABI.
+Structures are laid out C style in memory.
+Bones can easily be called from and call Python.

+### SIMPLE TYPE SYSTEM WITH EXPLICIT SUBTYPE RELATIONSHIPS
+The type system is formed around the needs of multiple-dispatch and models subtype relationships explicitly including problem domain typing.
+For example, it is possible to prevent adding amounts in two different currencies.

+### STRONG STATIC TYPING
+Better and earlier detection of many types of error.
+Also paves the way for more optimisation.

+### PARTIAL TYPING
+Code will run as long as at least one happy path exists.
+One can start with exploratory programming style with a minimal program, but with the confidence that the same code can easily be improved to production quality code, by completing additional cases and adding annotations as necessary.

+### TYPE INFERENCE
+The type system also happens to be algebraic in nature meaning it is quite amenable to inference, yielding principal subtypes.
+This also improves programmer productivity as annotations are more about documentation and refinement and not required upfront.

+### ERRORS
+Signalling mechanism interrupts flow.
+Signals can be trapped and handled.
+Don't have to think about every eventuality before running.

+### PROFILING
+Build in so you know early on if you need to architect for performance up front or if can be fixed later if necessary.

 ## SYNTAX